ariefshaik7/flask-sonar-argocd-k8s/README.md

-# Flask App CI/CD with Jenkins, SonarQube, Docker, Kubernetes & ArgoCD
+# Flask App CI/CD with GitHub Actions, SonarQube, Docker, Kubernetes & ArgoCD

 ![Image](https://github.com/user-attachments/assets/a3b2585a-86bb-4999-a92d-bd530f2b0c85)

-This project demonstrates a complete DevOps workflow using a **Python Flask web application** with a CI/CD pipeline powered by Jenkins, SonarQube, Docker, Kubernetes, and ArgoCD.
+This project demonstrates a complete DevOps workflow using a **Python Flask web application** with a CI/CD pipeline powered by GitHub Actions, SonarQube, Docker, Kubernetes, and ArgoCD.

 ---